 Conclusion and outlook

 The problem with research in any field is that you dive into a subject on such specialized and detailed level that you forget that your distance to the language and knowledge of the normal people gets greater and greater.
 It helps to step back every now and then and ask the actual user.
 A classification should help them to find, select and combine typefaces, and not the scholar in the first place.
 Or at least this is what I find is lacking right now.
 The historically savvy expert has sophisticated language and methods to describe letterforms of the past and maybe even present.
-But I, too, sometimes forget that others don’t easily see those differences in typefaces that I can make out in seconds.
-I want to find a tool that also helps entry-level-users of type to recognize the differences and similarities among typefaces and find clues about their potential use.
+But I, too, sometimes forget that others don’t easily see those unique features in typefaces that I can make out in seconds.
+I want to find a tool that also helps entry-level users of type to recognize the differences and similarities among typefaces and find clues about their potential use.

 My proposal works well with most of the traditional groups of text faces and it follows the historical order in the serif categories.
 At the same time it is open to new additions to the typographic palette.
-One can easily incorporate different levels of descriptives: form-model, main formal features (serifs, contrast), and detailed features and associative terms.
+One can easily incorporate different levels of descriptives: form model, main formal features (serifs, contrast), and details and associative terms.
 The third level could work as a user-centric tag collection.
 In a database environment all those level of descriptives would be assigned as tags anyway, just differently displayed in different user scenarios.
-Because the main illusion I/we have to give up is to think that a typeface can only be “one thing” – either sans or serif, either Old Style or Modern.
+Because the main illusion I/we have to give up is to think a typeface can only be “one thing” – either sans or serif, either Old Style or Modern.
 Groups of typefaces shouldn’t be pre-filled buckets anymore, but rather a customized set of fonts at my disposal when I select “serif”, “rational” and maybe other key words.